-Box 2.2: Explaining learning improvements in Mexico's DF
+BOX 2.2: Explaining learning improvements in Mexico, D.F.

 Classroom observations employing the Stallings instrument generate robust data on teachers' practice in the classroom.
-But these dynamics are also influenced by student and school characteristics, such as the type of school and the role of the school principal, and teachers' background.
+But these dynamics are also influenced by student and school characteristics, such as the type of school, the role of the school principal, teachers' characteristics, and students' socioeconomic background and prior learning.

-For the Mexico City sample, detailed administrative data and annual student test score data with unique student identifiers allowed us to add extra controls to the analysis, and assess how much of student learning performance is explained by classroom dynamics, compared to other factors.
-For each classroom observed, we were able to control for the prior-year test results for all of the students in that class, as well as students' gender.
-We were also able to control for teachers' educational level and age, and school level characteristics (afternoon/night school, class size, and school effects).
-Afternoon and evening shifts in Mexico City schools tend to serve students of lower socio-economic background.
+For the Mexico Federal District, detailed administrative data and annual student test score data with unique student identifiers allow us to add extra controls to the analysis (table B2.2.1) and assess how much of student learning performance is explained by classroom dynamics, compared to other factors.
+For each classroom observed, we control for the prior-year test results for all of the students in that class as well as students' gender.
+We also control for teachers' educational level and age, and school level characteristics (afternoon/night school, class size, and school effects).
+Afternoon and evening shifts in Mexico City schools tend to serve students of lower socioeconomic background.